jundalisay/spblist/content/en/research/smith/astronomy/part-09b.md

 He did not solve all the minute irregularities* which Kepler found in the movements of the Planets.

-> *Superphysics Note: It was impractical to solve all the irregularities because data science was not yet invented in Descartes' time.
-Now that there is data science, we can bring confidently bring back Descartes dynamic system.
+{{< n n="It was impractical to solve all the irregularities because data science was not yet invented in Descartes' time.
+Now that there is data science, we can bring confidently bring back Descartes dynamic system." >}}

 Instead, he showed that irregularities might happen from the nature of the causes which produced them.
 - Many successive revolutions lead to other kinds of irregularities.